Kitton/bank/README.md

 Bank is an erlang application set on top of a Cowboy server.
 It is a _toy_ banking server, which provides the following functionality:

 - Making **transfers**.
 Money can be transferred between accounts of the same bank or to accounts in other banks.
-Other bank servers can be launched to simulate a network of banks and their servers.
+Other bank servers can be launched to simulate a network of banks.
 For now, only transactions in Euros are allowed, but other currencies can be added by refactoring only two functions; `bn_cer:cer/2` and `bn_cer:available/1`.
 - Retrieving transfers linked to an account

 Customers can be registered and accounts opened by using the erlang API defined in `bank.erl`.